Consensys/eth2.0-dafny/README.md

 Before attempting a merge, it may be helpful to provide a functional definition of valid attestations [here](https://github.com/ConsenSys/eth2.0-dafny/blob/goal1/src/dafny/beacon/attestations/AttestationsHelpers.dfy) in a given state.

 1. the use of the ``opaque`` attribute may help speeding up some proofs.
-2. re-factoring the code and providing defintions with weaker pre-conditions.
+2. re-factoring the code and providing definitions with weaker pre-conditions.

 # Related Work